 Yes, WiFi boosters can greatly improve signal coverage by amplifying your existing WiFi signals and rebroadcasting them as a new network, which is why we recommend them to all WiFi users who want to know how to increase WiFi signal strength without buying a new router.

 To give you a quick answer — that is how you get a great WiFi coverage.

 Getting into some detail, not every spot will do for your WiFi router.
 A router won't do great near metal objects and the appliances that emit electromagnetic waves (the strongest ones are from electric stoves, microwave ovens, and dishwashers).
 Obstacles made from other materials than metal, can also affect the strength of WiFi signal.
 You also want to have your router installed on an elevated surface for a better signal broadcast.

 Keeping your WiFi router up-to-date helps keep hacker attacks away.
 Malware developers keep coming up with new viruses that can steal bandwidth and spread themselves across the network to other devices.
 Getting new security firmware versions on your router consistently will keep your network secure.

 WiFi repeaters, boosters and extenders help you get your WiFi signal to farther rooms and levels of your home or office space.
 Choose what will work best for you according to the size of your space, compatibility with your router and your budget.
-A good repeater or a booster can cost less than $100, and can be installed in several.
+A good repeater or a booster can cost less than $100.

 There are multiple wireless channels a WiFi router can broadcast on, however there are only a few non-overlapping available on 2.4 GHz band (3 to be precise).
 5GHz frequency offers 24 non-overlapping channels.
 Usually when you get a router it broadcasts on default channel 1 or 6.